 Even though this is a very simple and watered-down version (example) of the answer to the question of “what does a data analyst do?”, you should now have a pretty decent idea about the responsibilities of these professionals.
 With that said, let’s move on to the next part of our “data analyst VS data scientist” comparison article and talk about what do data scientists do.

 In the “data analytics VS data science” discussion, data science is considered to be the more complex and difficult one of the two.
 This is mostly because this profession when compared to data analysis, involves some extra complex tasks.
 But let’s take it one step at a time – what do data scientists do?

 We’ve already established the fact that data analysts (as the name implies) extract and analyze information and then present it to the company.
 The responsibilities of data scientists extend in both of those processes.
-First of all, while a specific question is given to a data analyst, data scientists are expected to formulate the question on their own.
-What do I mean by “question”?
-Well, these questions are the things that would help the company grow from the business side of things.
+First of all, while a specific problem is given to a data analyst, data scientists are expected to formulate the problem on their own.
 To give you an example, we could go back to the before-mentioned coffee shop.

 If you were to hire a data analyst, you would have to provide them with a specific question that you want to be answered.
 An example of such a question could be “does the X group of people buy more coffee than the Y group?”.
 The data analyst would take your question and find the answer based on your company’s performance.
 However, in the debate of “data analyst VS data scientist”, you wouldn’t need to formulate any questions for a data scientist.
 Rather, it would be the responsibility of that person to take a look at your company’s business model, deduct possible (and potential) issues and raise the question on their own.